gazebosim/gz-sim/tutorials/physics.md

 ## How Gazebo finds engines

 Ignition Gazebo automatically looks for all physics engine plugins that are installed with Ignition Physics.
-At the moment, that's only DART.
+At the moment, that's only DART (`ignition-physics-dartsim-plugin`).

 If you've created a custom engine plugin, you can tell Gazebo where to find it by setting the `IGN_GAZEBO_PHYSICS_ENGINE_PATH` environment variable to the